Gongyang Zhuan: Content

+The work covers the period between Duke Yin of Lu and Duke Ai of Lu.
 Gongyang Zhuan argues that the Spring and Autumn Annals is not merely a history, but a magnum opus of Confucius' ideas regarding sociopolitical order.
 Unlike Zuo Zhuan, a later favorite among many scholars for its vivid narrative of historical events, Gongyang Zhuan was compiled in a dialogistic style resembling a class conversation between a Confucian scholar and his student discussing the profound meanings behind the subtle words of the Spring and Autumn Annals and was brief in explaining the historical context.
 Because of its emphasis on the theoretical interpretation of the Annals, Jiang Qing (b.
 1953) dubbed it "the political theory wing of Confucianism (政治儒學)."

 The primary assumption of Gongyang Zhuan is that Confucius authored the Spring and Autumn Annals in order to criticize the politics of his time and set a constitutional guideline for future generations.
 Moreover, Confucius is not merely a transmitter of ancient scholarship but a charismatic sage (聖) who should have received the Mandate of Heaven and become a King himself.
 But since Confucius did not receive the kingship due to the political circumstances at the time, he compiled the Spring and Autumn Annals based on official chronicles, in which he criticized (褒貶) the events and historical figures of the Spring and Autumn period according to a coherent philosophy.
 Based on this assumption, Gongyang Zhuan strives to undercover what it claims to be the deeper meaning behind layers of subtle texts.

 Gongyang Zhuans interpretation of the Spring and Autumn Annals is more voluntarism than that advocated by the Old Texts scholars.